 The track was the highest-charting song to feature "Love Train" in the title.
 The O' Jays single of the same name reached No.9 in 1973, and the single by rock band Wolfmother reached No.62 in 2006.

 Now for some reason, there is no official video on Youtube, but you can watch Holly performing the song on some German pop show above, which I do not know the name of.

-The original video is a colourful affair, although, with it's cartoon love train, flamboyantly dressed characters (Johnson himself dons a majestic purple outfit and matching crown from Vivienne Westwood's World's End shop), and dancing flowers, it's feels like watching some bizarre kids TV show after taking an Ecstasy pill, not that I've ever taken one, of course.
+The original video is a colourful affair, although, with it's cartoon love train, dancing flowers and flamboyantly dressed characters (Johnson himself dons a majestic purple outfit and matching crown from Vivienne Westwood's World's End shop), it kind of feels like I'm watching some bizarre kids TV show after taking an Ecstasy pill, not that I've ever taken one, of course.
 At one point, Johnson is dressed as The Riddler from Batman, but just don't ask me why!

 But, at least, Johnson made the effort to make his videos interesting, and no one could argue with that!

 The Liverpudlian singer kindly donated the carriages and loco engine used in the video to St. Thomas's School in Borehamwood, UK.